The Importance of Engaged University Presidents

 Throughout his career, Brand spoke often on the subject of presidential leadership in sports and offered his guidance to various institutions on the topic.

-“Academics First: Progress Report” delivered at 2003 National Press Club
+“Academics First: Progress Report,” delivered to the National Press Club

 March 4, 2003